 Independent Custody Visitors must treat the details of what they see and hear on their visit as confidential.
 It is essential that visitors do not name or otherwise identify persons in custody even in reports or discussions with the Police and Crime Commissioner.

 A straightforward report is completed after each visit which includes any aspect of treatment and conditions they consider to be unsatisfactory.
 Copies of the reports are provided to the police and the Police and Crime Commissioner.
 These visit reports provide a vital source of information on the environment and welfare conditions in which detainees are held.

 Independent Custody Visitors are also given the opportunity to join the Police Dog Welfare Scheme.

 The purpose of this scheme is to enable an independent observation, comment and report on the conditions under which the dogs are housed, trained and transported with a view to securing greater public understanding and confidence in these matters.
 It also provides an independent check on the way the police dogs handlers carry out their responsibilities with regard to the welfare of animals in their care.

 Why would you want to become an Independent Custody Visitor?

 This is your chance to offer protection to both detainees and the police and reassurance to the community at large and gain an insight into the criminal justice system by checking on the treatment of people in police custody, the conditions in which they are held and that their rights and entitlements are being observed.
-Visiting a custody unit takes a few hours once a month.
+Visiting a custody unit takes a few hours once or twice a month.
 You and a fellow Independent Custody Visitor decide when the visit is made, morning, day or night!